 Examine Your Existing Sources of Leads

-As you begin to create your coworking space marketing plan, start by taking an inventory of your existing lead gen platforms.
+As you begin to create your coworking marketing plan, start by taking an inventory of your existing lead-gen platforms.
 If you haven’t already done so, you’ll also want to begin gathering data on how your current members found you in the first place.